 Daniel's practice focuses on employment-based nonimmigrant visas (H-1B, E-2, E-3, L-1, O-1, TN) and immigrant visas (EB-1A, EB-1C, EB-2, and EB-3), as well as investor visas (E-1/E-2, L-1).
 Daniel has represented employers in the high technology, heavy construction, advertising, consumer packaged goods, telecommunications, sports, accounting, telemedicine, dental, and legal fields.
 He has prepared hundreds of successful nonimmigrant and immigrant visas for professionals from a broad variety of disciplines, including software engineers, electrical engineers, doctors, mechanical engineers, computer scientists, civil engineers, advertising executives, attorneys, accountants, dentists, and professional athletes.

-Representative matters include: representation of one of the ten largest global cryptocurrency exchanges with respect to all immigration matters; representation of NASDAQ 100 Index company with respect to hundreds of H-1B petitions and PERM-based green card applications; representation of U.S. subsidiary of one of the top 10 largest private companies in Latin America with respect to all immigration matters; representation of U.S. subsidiary of one of the ten largest European engineering and construction companies with respect to all immigration matters; representation of portfolio company belonging to one of Latin America's five largest investment banks with respect to all immigration matters; representation of venture-backed hyperloop technology developer with respect to extraordinary abilities green card petitions; representation of numerous venture-backed technology startups throughout the United States with respect to all immigration matters; representation of clinics in dental and medical professions.
+Representative matters include: representation of one of the ten largest global cryptocurrency exchanges with respect to all immigration matters; representation of NASDAQ 100 Index company with respect to hundreds of H-1B petitions and PERM-based green card applications; representation of U.S. subsidiary of one of the top 10 largest private companies in Latin America with respect to all immigration matters; representation of U.S. subsidiary of one of the ten largest European engineering and construction companies with respect to all immigration matters; representation of portfolio company belonging to one of Latin America's five largest investment banks with respect to all immigration matters; representation of venture-backed hyperloop technology developer with respect to extraordinary abilities green card petitions; representation of numerous venture-backed technology and healthcare startups throughout the United States with respect to all immigration matters; representation of clinics in dental and medical professions.

 In addition to representing companies, Daniel also has extensive experience counseling individuals with respect to investment-based U.S. immigration and family immigration matters.